simonjwright/stack_usage/README.md

       Handler.all (Timing_Event (Next_Event.all));
    end if;
 ```
-so we have to use our knowledge of the actual handlers to find that it's `event_support.led_event_handling.handleN` (312 bytes), wrapped by `event_support.led_event_handling.handleP` (which organises locking) for a total of 328 bytes.
+so we have to use our knowledge of the actual handlers to find that it's `event_support.led_event_handling.handleN` (368 bytes), wrapped by `event_support.led_event_handling.handleP` (which organises locking) for a total of 384 bytes.

-The total stack usage for the timer task is then predicted to be 40 + 296 + 328 = 664 bytes.
+The total stack usage for the timer task is then predicted to be 40 + 360 + 384 = 784 bytes.

-This is a worst-case value: on [measuring the actual free space](https://github.com/simonjwright/cortex-gnat-rts/wiki/MeasuringStackUsage), the actual peak usage was 424 bytes.
+This is a worst-case value: on [measuring the actual free space](https://github.com/simonjwright/cortex-gnat-rts/wiki/MeasuringStackUsage), the actual peak usage was 488 bytes.

 Why?!

 The worst-case usage for a particular subprogram is the amount it uses for its own purposes (register storage, local variables) plus the maximum used by any of the subprograms it calls.
 If a particular execution pattern doesn't call that maximal subprogram, then the actual usage will be lower.
-In this case, one of the most expensive called subprograms was 64-bit scaled arithmetic division, at 192 bytes, called by `Ada.Real_Time.Time_Of` at 248 bytes.
+In this case, one of the most expensive called subprograms was 64-bit scaled arithmetic division, at 192 bytes, called by `Ada.Real_Time.Time_Of` at 344 bytes.
 I'm assuming that this was never actually invoked.

 ## Restrictions/To Do ##

 ### Ignored subprograms ###

-The tool currently ignores
+The tool currently can't report on usage for

-* calls to subprograms not compiled with the required options (e.g. `memcmp`)
+* calls to subprograms not compiled with the required options (e.g. `memcmp`) which may come from GCC or newlib.
+These are reported to standard error as e.g. `callee 'memcmp' not found`.
+Inlined subprograms are also reported like this, but they will have been included with the caller.
+* dispatching calls, because the compiler doesn't report the calls.

+The tool marks subprograms where the subroutine itself, or one that it calls directly or indirectly, involves

-* dynamic objects (for example, `declare` blocks with variables sized at runtime)
+* dynamic objects (for example, `declare` blocks with variables sized at runtime).
+The **Dyn** column in the spreadsheet marks these.
-* dispatching calls

-At the very least it should mark the subprograms where there's a potential problem.
+* calls via subprogram pointers.
+The **Ind** column in the spreadsheet marks these.
+* recursion.
+The **Rec** column in the spreadsheet marks these.

 ### Detailed reports ###